 Pregnancy puts a woman’s body through some incredible changes to bring life into the world.
 As a woman’s waistline expands, it’s normal for her to get self-conscious about her figure and worry she may never return to her prepregnancy build.
 After delivering her child, she can be left with extra fat, loose skin, or both.
 But, if you’re an expecting mother reading this, don’t let that psych you out.
-Every year, plenty of women reclaim their prepregnancy figures (and sometimes a fitter body) through following tried-and-true principles, which I’ve condensed into the rule below, the same rules I followed to get a fitter body after having my son.
+Every year, plenty of women reclaim their prepregnancy figures (and sometimes a fitter body) through following tried-and-true principles, which I’ve condensed into the rules below, the same rules I followed to get a fitter body after having my son.

 Rule 1.
 Eat Nutrient-rich Foods + Avoid Empty Calories While Pregnant